 And sometimes setting a goal and working towards it is easier than you think- especially if there’s something oh so sweet waiting for you at the finish line.
 For example, declare that if you complete five things on your list you’ll treat yourself to a mini vacay in a nearby city for the weekend or that you’ll finally order that pretty Etsy print that you’ve been drooling over.
 I guess it’s sort of like doing anything else that takes time and effort (losing weight, studying for finals, etc)- it really takes drive and motivation to stay at it.
 So anything you can do to push yourselves forward and encourage each other along the way can really make all the difference.

-We also have another idea for ya… maybe you should start a blog.
+Strategy #2: Share Your Home Adventures With Others – We’ll just come out and say it.
+Maybe you should start a blog.
 We find that we’re motivated to do more and work harder just so we can share our results with people who are chomping at the bit for pics and details.
 Maybe that will help motivate you as well?
 Not that anyone really has “extra time to start a blog” when they’re working on their home, but we didn’t think we did either (two years ago when John started this whole thing I was completely uninterested) and just look at us now!

 Or maybe you can find another way to motivate yourselves by sharing your progress- like creating a super easy Flickr album with before & after photos and sending the link to friends and family once a week to share your DIY hardships- and all the glory that comes with them once they’re blissfully completed.
 Even privately documenting your process just for yourself can be hugely motivating.
 For example, you can take “before” photos of your entire house and put them in an album with a blank sleeve after each one that’s just waiting for an “after” picture.
 It definitely won’t happen overnight, but as you slowly start adding after photos and seeing exactly how far you’ve come you’ll be amazed how empowering, motivating and rewarding it can be.
 Heck, we’d even call it downright addicting.

-And a lot of times when you head into each project your attitude can make all the difference.
+Strategy #3: Get Your Mind Right – A lot of times when you head into each project your attitude can make all the difference.
 Just like if you’re training for a big tennis match or going to a job interview, if your internal monologue is saying things like “I’m going to fail- this is going to be a disaster- I’m so bad at this stuff- this will take me forever…” then you’re probably setting yourself up to fall on your face from the get-go.

 We like to go into each project in a positive and optimistic state of mind.
 Just the act of putting on some music, having full bellies, and generally embarking on our next home improvement adventure in a good mood can make all the difference.
 Of course we’ve also learned that having unrealistic expectations is the fastest way to never want to pick up a hammer or a paint brush again.
 So even when we take on a should-be-simple task, we never say things like “this should only take a second” or “we can totally bang this out before our dinner plans in an hour” because those assumptions can really amp up the stress of the situation and make any small ten minute snafu seem like a major disaster since you went in with such unrealistic ideas about how the process would go.
 Instead we like to set aside large blocks of time when we know we can really dive into something (again with full bellies and some good music playing to rally our spirits) and then we often find that we’re pleasantly surprised by how smoothly things can go (instead of expecting everything to be effortless and being disappointed when things don’t magically happen in a matter of seconds).